University of New Haven Visitors Policy & Access to Campus Guidelines

 All interviews and meetings will be conducted through an on-line format for the foreseeable future.
 If there are on-boarding related requirements, they will also be conducted online.
 Human Resources team members will be working remotely until further notice.
 If needed, the employee return to work policy can be located on myCharger.

-Access to the Library will be restricted to University of New Haven faculty, staff and students during the fall semester.
+Access to the Library will be restricted to University of New Haven faculty, staff and students during the spring semester.
 Library page on myCharger (login required).

 Events and Conference Services